I'm Wearing The New Glossier You Perfumes On Repeat — They're That Good

 The question on everyone’s lips is: How long do they last?
 Doux and Rêve had decent staying power on my skin and clothes, and lingered from morning until my afternoon shower.

-Both new You scents retail for $78 apiece for a 50ml bottle, and are available to shop at Sephora and Glossier.
-(If you need more You, Glossier currently has a rollerball Discovery Kit of You, You Doux, and You Rêve for $82, or a full-size trio for $200 — a saving of 15% off the à la carte price.)
+Both new You scents retail for £62 apiece for a 50ml bottle, and are available to shop at Sephora and Glossier.
+(If you need more You, Glossier currently has a rollerball Discovery Kit of You, You Doux, and You Rêve for £82.

 One thing is true: rarely do beauty launches deserve the rabid hype they receive online — but this one most certainly does; if this is what the future of Glossier has in store, then I for one, cannot wait for more.